-Bowen Gallery, Wellington
+Bowen Gallery, Wellington, New Zealand

 I hadn’t shown in a dealer gallery exhibition since 1994 and in Wellington since 1991, having chosen to devote years to creating art in nature.
 Prior to this I had dealers globally.
 It felt good to return to a gallery in Wellington after all these years.